Sunday, March 17 | 8:30 - 10:00 a.m.

 Sunday, March 17 | 5:00 - 6:30 p.m.

-The plenary combines the “In the Mix” program with the annual Celebrating Diversity in Dental Education/SHPEP reception.
-The program structure provides opportunities for networking and discussions, and honoring SHPEP program alumni, in a venue where diverse perspectives, cultures and values are celebrated and appreciated in dental education.
+This new event, the Achieving Excellence Through Difference (AETD) /Summer Health Professions Education Program (SHPEP) plenary, continues the legacy of important conversations around issues of diversity and inclusion.
+The plenary reception combines the “In the Mix” program with the annual Celebrating Diversity in Dental Education/SHPEP reception.
+The AETD brings together a speaker and the audience to engage in discussion about key diversity and inclusion issues impacting society and dental education.
+The program structure provides opportunities for networking and discussions, and honoring SHPEP program alumni, in a venue where diverse perspectives, cultures and values are celebrated and appreciated.

 Monday, March 18 | 8:00 - 9:45 a.m.